aiven/aiven-docs/docs/platform/howto/add-groups-projects.md

     [role](/docs/platform/reference/project-member-privileges) will be assigned to all users in all selected groups.
 5. Click **Add groups**.

-You can change a group\'s role or remove it from a project later from the **Actions** menu for that group.
+You can change a group's role or remove it from a project later from the **Actions** menu for that group.